Congress Flyer (pdf) Click to download

 - Hear the latest on molecularly targeted genetic sequencing.

 - Learn about genetic predisposition and the critical importance of genetic counseling from Dr. Steve Gruber, USC.

-- Hear about why the Center for Disease Control is focusing on AYA Cancer from Dr. Eric Tai, Centers for Disease Control and Prevention.
+- Hear why the Centers for Disease Control and Prevention is focusing on AYA Cancer from Dr. Eric Tai, Centers for Disease Control and Prevention.

 - Will we ever end the debate about ALL pediatric & adult therapies?
 See the data presented by experts (TBD) and hear Dr. Kevin Oeffinger, Duke Cancer Institute comment on the survivorship and perspective.

-- Learn about the latest advances, challenges and potential solutions in Colon Cancer; Soft Tissue Sarcoma, Dr. Robin Jones, UK Institute of Cancer Research; Germ Cell Tumors, Dr. Robert Huddart, Imperial Cancer Research, UK.
+- Learn about the latest advances, challenges and potential solutions in Colon Cancer, Dr. David Shibata, UTHSC; Soft Tissue Sarcoma, Dr. Robin Jones, UK Institute of Cancer Research; Germ Cell Tumors, Dr. Robert Huddart, Imperial Cancer Research, UK.

 AYA BEST PRACTICE MODELS:

-- Latest research is showing that physical activity and nutrition are breaking new ground in improving outcomes and survival.
-Find out why and learn how to incorporate them within your own programs from Kirsten Ness of St. Jude (USA).
+- Latest research is showing that physical activity and nutrition are improving outcomes and survival.
+Learn how to incorporate them within your own programs from Kirsten Ness of St. Jude Children’s Research Hospital.

 - The military is the largest employer of AYAs in the world.
-What can they teach us about providing best quality?
+What can they teach us?
 Hear from Dr. Colonel Prakash Chitalkar about India’s supportive model and Dr. James Hu and Major Susan Whiteway about the successes and challenges in the USA.

-- Brightlight, the largest study of its kind in the world can provide us with data about whether AYA programs really do add value.
-Hear Professor Jeremy Whelan (UK) reveal the full results for the first time.
+- BRIGHTLIGHT, the largest study of its kind has asked whether AYA programs add value.
+Hear Professor Jeremy Whelan, and Rachel Taylor, PhD, UK, reveal the results.

-- Yvonne Mariajiminez is a legal expert providing expert advice to AYAs on medical/legal matters in an innovative scheme set up by University of Southern California.
-Hear what a difference they are making
+- Yvonne Mariajiminez provides expert advice to AYAs on medical/legal matters in an innovative scheme set up by the University of Southern California.
+Hear what a difference they are making.